martsdag/jurassic-pixels/README.md

 - 🎨 8-bit style pixel illustrations
 - 🔍 Search by species
 - 🦴 404 error page with a "lost dinosaur"
-- 📱 Responsive design (convenient on both mobile and PC)
+- 📱 Responsive design (great on mobile and desktop)

 ---